bioinfo@ird.fr

 More Slurm options here: Slurm options

-Examples of scripts :
+Example of script :

-template for a blast script
+template for a abyss script

-How to: Choose a particular partitionn
+How to: Choose a particular partition

 Depending on the type of jobs (analyses) you want to run, you can choose between different partitions.